 The ultimate guide to improving charity email campaigns

-Elizabeth Carter, tt-mail Manager at Tech Trust, shares her comprehensive tips on tracking and improving the performance of your charity email campaigns.
+Elizabeth Carter, Charity Digital Mail Manager at Charity Digital, shares her comprehensive tips on tracking and improving the performance of your charity email campaigns.

 Have you been scratching your head wondering how you can find out if your charity email marketing campaigns are performing well?